-24 Un-presentable cheques To be used by cheque guarantee companies for a bounced cheque 25 Flexible Mortgages An account that is secured by a mortgage deed until the final payment is made but the account has flexible terms or elements of multiple products, i.e. contains a current account in the main mortgage account 26 Consolidated Debt This type should be used where a CAIS member transfers multiple accounts into one collection account for the purposes of debt recovery.
-This process is often called 27 Combined Credit Account consolidating debt 28 An account with multiple credit elements 28 Payday Loans Short terms loans, generally secured against salary payments often no more than 1 month in length 29 Balloon HP An account where the merchandise remains the property 23 Balloon Til of the lender until all repayments are completed and there is a balloon repayment element of the product 30 Residential Mortgage A loan for the purchase of the property that is secured by a mortgage deed until the final payment is made.
-It should be the primary home of the borrower 31 Buy to Let Mortgage A loan for the purchase of a property that is secured by a mortgage deed until the final payment is made, but it is not to be occupied by the borrower and is for buy to let purposes 32 100+% LTV Mortgage A loan for the purchase of a property that is secured by a mortgage deed until the final payment is made and is 22 Command Assessment Off Cat over 100% loan to valuation ratio 33 Current Account Off Set A loan for the purchase of a property that is secured by a mortgage deed until the final payment is made but Mortgage where there is off set of interest with a current account 34 Investment Off set Mortgage A loan for the purchase of a property that is secured by a 54 investment on set wortgage mortgage deed until the final payment is made but where there is off set of interest with an investment 35 Shared Ownership Mortgage A loan for the purchase of a property that is secured by a , , , mortgage deed until the final payment is made but has shared ownership 36 Contingent Liability Potential liabilities such as guarantees 37 Store Card Where customers are allowed to spend up to an agreed credit limit and repayments are a minimal value or a percentage of the balance outstanding; store cards are 20 100 issued for the use within a specific retailer or group 38 Multi-Function Card A card account with multiple elements 39 Water Utility account for water services 40 41 Gas Electricity Utility account for gas services Utility account for electricity services 41 Oil Utility account for electricity services Utility account for oil services 43 Dual Fuel An account covering multiple utility services 44 Fuel Card (not motor fuel) An account covering multiple utility services An account covering utility services issued with a card 45 House Insurance Credit for house insurance services 46 Car Insurance Credit for riouse insurance services Credit for car insurance services 47 Life Insurance Credit for life insurance services 48 Health Insurance Credit for health insurance services 49 Card Protection 40 I Card Protection Credit for payment protection services on cards
+24 Un-presentable cheques To be used by cheque guarantee companies for a bounced cheque 25 Flexible Mortgages An account that is secured by a mortgage deed until the - final payment is made but the account has flexible terms or elements of multiple products, i.e. contains a current account in the main mortgage account 26 Consolidated Debt This type should be used where a CAIS member transfers multiple accounts into one collection account for the purposes of debt recovery.
+This process is often called consolidating debt 27 Combined Credit Account An account with multiple credit elements 28 Payday Loans Short terms loans, generally secured against salary payments often no more than 1 month in length 29 Balloon HP An account where the merchandise remains the property of the lender until all repayments are completed and 30 Decidential Mentres there is a balloon repayment element of the product 30 Residential Mortgage A loan for the purchase of the property that is secured by a mortgage deed until the final payment is made.
+It should be the primary home of the borrower 31 Buy to Let Mortgage A loan for the purchase of a property that is secured by a 31 Buy to Let Wortgage mortgage deed until the final payment is made, but it is not to be occupied by the borrower and is for buy to let purposes 32 100+% LTV Mortgage A loan for the purchase of a property that is secured by a 02 100 // 21 V Mortgage mortgage deed until the final payment is made and is over 100% loan to valuation ratio 33 Current Account Off Set A loan for the purchase of a property that is secured by a Mortgage mortgage deed until the final payment is made but where there is off set of interest with a current account 34 Investment Off set Mortgage A loan for the purchase of a property that is secured by a mortgage deed until the final payment is made but where there is off set of interest with an investment 35 Shared Ownership Mortgage A loan for the purchase of a property that is secured by a mortgage deed until the final payment is made but has shared ownership 36 Contingent Liability Potential liabilities such as guarantees 37 Store Card Where customers are allowed to spend up to an agreed credit limit and repayments are a minimal value or a percentage of the balance outstanding; store cards are 38 Multi-Function Card issued for the use within a specific retailer or group 39 Water A card account with multiple elements Utility account for water services 40 Gas Utility account for gas services 41 Electricity Utility account for electricity services 42 Oil Utility account for oil services 43 Dual Fuel An account covering multiple utility services 44 Fuel Card (not motor fuel) An account covering multiple utility services An account covering utility services issued with a card 45 House Insurance Credit for house insurance services 46 Car Insurance Credit for riouse insurance services Credit for car insurance services 47 Life Insurance Credit for life insurance services 48 Health Insurance Credit for health insurance services 49 Card Protection Credit for payment protection services on cards 45 Caru Protection Credit for payment protection services on cards